 Ask any aspiring gardener and they’ll tell you that controlling the growth of brambles can be a nightmare.
-They’re tough, resilient and grow where they like – which can make keeping your garden tidy more difficult than it has to be.
+Brambles are tough, resilient and grow where they like – which can make keeping your garden tidy more difficult than it has to be.

 We know a thing or two about brush cutters, so we’ve tested several of the best and laid them out in this guide for you to see.
-We compare cutting ability, fuel type, power, build quality and overall value for money as well as present our top pick for the best brush cutter for brambles.
+We compare cutting ability, fuel type, power, build quality and overall value for money.
+Finally, we also recommend our top pick for the best brush cutter for brambles.